RobDWaller/ReallySimpleJWT/readme.md

 $token = Token::create($userId, $secret, $expiration, $issuer);
 ```

 To create a more customised token developers can use the `customPayload()` method.
-This allows the creation of a JWT based on an array of key value pays which represent the payload claims.
+This allows the creation of a token based on an array of key value pairs which represent the payload claims.

 ```php
 use ReallySimpleJWT\Token;